datastax/cpp-driver/README.md

 - Query tracing

 ## Building
-The library known to work on Ubuntu >= 10.04.4 LTS (Lucid Lynx), and OSX 10.8.3 with homebrew.
-The build-chain is CMake, so it should be fairly straight forward to get cassandra to build on other systems, but no attempt has been made to do so.
+The library known to work on Ubuntu >= 10.04.4 LTS (Lucid Lynx), and OSX 10.8.3 with Clang/libc++.
+The build-chain is CMake, so it should be fairly straightforward to get cassandra to build on other systems, but no attempt has been made to do so.
+Please refer to particular build instructions in separate files in this folder.

 The library has two dependencies [Boost::Asio](http://www.boost.org/doc/libs/1_53_0/doc/html/boost_asio.html) and [OpenSSL](http://www.openssl.org/).
 It's required that Boost::Asio be installed prior to build.
 If OpenSSL isn't present (OSX 10.8) cassandra will automaticly download, build, and staticly link the library.